 Summer jobs for students are life-changing

-After over 6 years of failed attempts to get into my over-protective parents’ brains and convince them I needed to take a summer job, I wont die of overwork and they wont pay me “for resting” at home as they joke (yeah..they were like ‘just please dont work’ !!); I somehow did the previous summer, and got a job in an attractions park in my hometown.
+After over 6 years of failed attempts to get into my over-protective parents’ brains and convince them I needed to take a summer jobs, I wont die of overwork and they wont pay me “for resting” at home as they joke (yeah..they were like ‘just please dont work’ !!); I somehow did the previous summer, and got a job in an attractions park in my hometown.
 The experience was beyond description !
-But I’ll try to sum it up here and make you live through it because I am more than sure this will change your mind about summer work!
+But I’ll try to sum it up here, along with my other experiences, and make you live through it because I am more than sure this will change your mind about summer work!

 You’ll know you!

 On top of the list, and before telling you how serious, responsible, confident and tired (yeah! ..) the job will make you; I would tell you how I came to ‘discover my self and my preferences’ and how is that related to my future career in IT (yeah, we’re getting serious now !): I already know I often go through alot of indecision when it comes to career choices, as I always.often.ever have a new idea poppoing into my head.
 And working as a game operator in an amusement park might not had helped me know byheart I should take mobile development and avoid financial IT and buisiness intelligence as a speacialization (as I am much of a doer than a planner), but it certainly had helped me find out whether I can work quickly and efficiently under pressure, wether I have really good re-engineering skills, or I am always dependent on only what I have been trained on..
 All this synthetized, would make you know intutively, or by induction whether you’re meant to be a hardcore developer, a designer, a system architect, an IT consultant, a data analyst, or..an entrepreneur.
 And there is no way you can ‘conclude’ this passing your summer in pools and coffeshops.